Pearls Before Swine by Stephan Pastis for February 28, 2017

 33. Missing large

-victoria2 about 7 years ago
+victoria2 over 7 years ago

 I miss “You’re Welcome.”
 Here in NM when you thank a server or clerk, the response is “No Problem” implying that you are there to create a difficulty and they are doing you a big favor.
 In actuality you are creating business or a job for them and “ou’re Welcome” is a nice way of thanking customers.
 I am amazed that Starbucks has directed its employees to not say “You’re Welcome”.
 Yet another affirmation for not using the Starbucks gift certificate I was given 5 years ago.